tmoxon/uni/README.md

 1. Update the file ~/.claude/settings.json to remove uni
 1. Restart vs code / claude

+### JSON error when adding a marketplace

+If you see an error similar to 'Unexpected token '', "{..." is not valid JSON'

+1. Reinstall your Claude Code extension

 ## License

 MIT License - see LICENSE file for details